binpash/pash/docs/install/README.md

 On Ubuntu, Fedora, Debian, or Arch, run `curl up.pash.ndr.md | sh` to get PaSh up and running.

 If on other environments or prefer manual setup, there are essentially three steps required to set PaSh up:
-1. Clone repo: `git clone --depth 1 git@github.com:binpash/pash.git`
+1. Clone repo: `git clone git@github.com:binpash/pash.git`
 2. Run `distro-deps.sh` (with `sudo`) and `setup-pash.sh`
 3. Export `PASH_TOP` and, optionally, add it to your `PATH`